SAMMISolutions/docs/doc_posts/_triggers/twitch.md

 <hr>

 ##### Community Gift Subs
-Trigers for all community gift subscriptions.
+Triggers for all community gift subscriptions.

+{% include alert.html text="This will not send the names of who the subs were gifted to.
+If you want to retrieve all the names of the gifted subs, you need to also use Subscriber trigger" type="warning" %}

 | Condition | Explanation |
 |-------|--------|